 There is various equipment used by a cricketer; be it at the developmental stage or at the professional stage.
 Here we shall discuss any batsman’s primary equipment which is the cricket bat.

-As the saying goes ‘Let your bat do the talking’, this is coined because a bat is like a ‘weapon’ for any batsman.
+The saying ‘Let your bat do the talking’, is coined because a bat is like a ‘weapon’ for any batsman.
 Not literally though, here the opposition is not an enemy but a team over which one wants to assert complete dominance by means of scoring runs with the help of a bat.

 Now, let us look a little more as to what goes into making a cricket bat.
 In order to manufacture a cricket bat, there are different types of woods that are used.
 The wood that is used widely across the globe is the ‘willow’.